unovue/radix-vue/docs/content/components/navigation-menu.md

 ### Link usage and aria-current

-It's important to use `NavigationMenu.Link` for all navigational links within a menu, this not only applies to the main list but also within any content rendered via `NavigationMenu.Content`.
+It's important to use `NavigationMenuLink` for all navigational links within a menu, this not only applies to the main list but also within any content rendered via `NavigationMenuContent`.
 This will ensure consistent keyboard interactions and accessibility while also giving access to the `active` prop for setting `aria-current` and the active styles.
 See [this example](/docs/primitives/components/navigation-menu#with-client-side-routing) for more information on usage with third party routing components.

 ### Keyboard Interactions

 <KeyboardTable
-  data={[
+  :data="[
     {
       keys: ['Space', 'Enter'],
-      description: (
+      description: `
         <span>
-          When focus is on <Code>NavigationMenu.Trigger</Code>, opens the content.
+          When focus is on <Code>NavigationMenuTrigger</Code>, opens the content.
         </span>
-      ),
+      `,
     },
     {
       keys: ['Tab'],